-Students who are home schooled should submit SAT or ACT scores as well as transcripts and an outline of their academic curriculum.
+Home schooled applicants should submit SAT or ACT scores from the test provider as well as transcripts and an outline of their academic curriculum.
 Please ensure that your outline is specific and comprehensive.
-Students should submit syllabi, portfolio or learning log, and official college transcripts, if applicable.
-Please indicate whether your curriculum has been conducted under an accredited program.
-Your documentation should verify that your home school program meets the high school graduation requirements of your home town.
+Students should submit syllabi, a portfolio or learning log, and official college transcripts, if applicable.
+Please indicate whether the curriculum has been conducted under an accredited program.
+Documentation should verify that the home school program meets the high school graduation requirements of the applicant’s home town.

-An Early Entrant is defined as a student who has less than 10 years of K-12 instruction prior to enrollment at UConn.
-For applicants who have fewer than 10 years of K-12 instruction at the time of enrollment, the following guidelines apply:
+Early entrant applicants are defined as students who have less than 10 years of K-12 instruction prior to enrollment at UConn.
+The following guidelines apply to early entrant applicants:

-- Must be a Connecticut resident eligible for in-state tuition
+- Applicant must be a Connecticut resident eligible for in-state tuition